Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Replica exchange acceptance probabilities are reasonable

-A good replica exchange protocol has a reasonable $\E{p_{acc}}$ between all neighboring states.
-The key benefit of replica exchange is to spread sampled configurations across a range of different thermodynamic states.
-A bottleneck in the exchange of configurations across the pair of states can eliminate this benefit of replica exchange; the simulations effectively become two independent sets of simulations.
-Low exchange probabilities are also indicative of poor phase space overlap, which can limit the convergence of free energy estimates \citep{Lu2001}.

-Because of its importance to efficient simulation, AlGDock includes an estimate of $\E{p_{acc}}$ to verify new thermodynamic states during the initialization step.
-(The notation $\bar{p}_{acc}$ is used to refer to an \emph{estimator} for $\E{p_{acc}}$).
-In some simulations, however, the phase space explored during replica exchange can be distinct from that explored during initialization, leading to a substantial change in the observed $p_{acc}$.
-Thus, thermodynamic state verification was followed up by estimating $\E{p_{acc}}$ based on equilibrated samples during replica exchange.

-Estimates of $\E{p_{acc}}$ indicate that the initialization protocol does not lead to any simulations with replica exchange bottlenecks (Figure \ref{fig:mean_acc} and Table \ref{tab:mean_acc}).
-Between milestones b\&c, $\bar{p}_{acc}$ estimated during replica exchange are high and have low variance.
+Estimates of $\E{p_{acc}}$ indicate that protocols do not have any replica exchange bottlenecks (Figure \ref{fig:mean_acc}).
+The notation $\bar{p}_{acc}$ refers to a statistical estimator for $\E{p_{acc}}$.
+For states BC, $\bar{p}_{acc}$ estimated during replica exchange are high and have low variance.
 This outcome is consistent with achieving the goal of nearly equal thermodynamic length between adjacent thermodynamic states.
 It also implies that the configuration spaces explored during initialization and replica exchange are largely the same.
-Between milestones c\&d, the replica exchange rates are also high but there is a larger variance.
-While most $\bar{p}_{acc}$ are between 0.7 and 1.0, there are a few simulations where $\bar{p}_{acc}$ is much lower; the lowest observed values are during simulations of 2bm2 (0.21) and 1gm8 (0.28).
-In these simulations, the acceptance probability dips around $\alpha=0.75$, but are high for most other values of $\alpha$.
+For states CD, the replica exchange rates are also high but there is a larger variance.
+While most $\bar{p}_{acc}$ are between 0.7 and 1.0, there are a few simulations where $\bar{p}_{acc}$ is much lower.
+In these simulations, the acceptance probability dips around $\alpha=0.2$ or $\alpha=0.8$, but are high for most other values of $\alpha$.
 These drops indicate that different conformations are explored in replica exchange compared to during thermodynamic state initialization.
 However, even these low $\bar{p}_{acc}$ are not low enough to be considered a bottleneck; they are expected to allow configurations to pass through the thermodynamic states several times per cycle.